Black-billed Magpie

 Yellow-billed Magpie

-Identical in shape but features a bright yellow bill and is found exclusively in California's Central Valley and coastal mountains.
+Virtually identical in plumage but features a bright yellow bill and is found only in California's Central Valley.

 American Crow